imr-framework/OCTOPUS/paper.md

 requires a smaller number of base images (L) and that these images are added together into the corrected image using a set of linear coefficients derived from the field map.

-One can find limited off-resonance correction capabilities within existing packages.
+One can find optimised off-resonance correction capabilities within existing packages.
 Examples are: SPIRiT [@Lustig2010], a MATLAB-based approach for auto-calibrated parallel imaging reconstruction; Ostenson's MFI implementation for Magnetic Resonance Fingerprinting (MRF)